kbalston/advent-of-code-2022/docs/solutions/day1.md

     c = int(line)
     thisElf += c
     print(
-        f"This elf is carrying an item of food of {c:5} calories, for a total of {thisElf:6} calories so far" )
+        f"This elf is carrying an item of food of {c:5} calories, for" f" a total of {thisElf:6} calories so far"
+    )
 ```
 <!--SNIPEND-->